Harbor2025/Harbor2025/README.md

 # Harbr.xyz

 **Harbr lets you bet on NFT trends and topics—think Polymarket, but entirely focused on NFTs.**
-Built on Monad testnet, designed for accuracy, conviction, and community.
+Built on Base testnet, designed for accuracy, conviction, and community.

 ---